vmargb/region-pin/README.md

 ### Why not just split the window?

-That's what *v0.1.0* did, and it wastes space, a full-width split ends up showing a huge blank margin of wasted space next to the snippet you actually want.
+This was the design of *v0.1.0*, and it wastes space.
+A full-width split ends up showing a huge blank margin of wasted space next to the snippet you actually want.
 Not to mention, when you already have a window split, adding an additional one becomes inconvenient.